HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 > The following script is still in **BETA**.
 This means, it might not work, and produce unexpected or unwanted behavior.

 > [!NOTE]
 > The script is only tested with execution as root user.
-The script is only tested on an arm64 architecture with Raspberry Pi OS (based on Debian Bookworm)
+The script is only tested on an arm64 architecture with Raspberry Pi OS (based on Debian Bookworm).
 > The script still requires a few interacions.

-It is possible to install Homeassistant Supervised by using my [script](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/blob/development/installHomeassistant.sh).
+It is possible to install Homeassistant Supervised by using my [script](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/blob/main/installHomeassistant.sh).
 It might not work for everyone.
 If the script didn't work for you, please open a issue [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/issues) and let me know.
 To download and run the script, execute the following:
 ```bash